vestiment-sh/Airbnb-Optimization/README.md

 # Airbnb Optimization

-The following instructions should be used to guide you in building a functional ETL pipeline using several languages and technologies
+The following instructions are a guide to build a functional ETL pipeline using several languages and technologies to code valuable programs, queries, and store data in a secure environment.
+You're going to extract data from the attached CSV files, transform them to your specifications, and load it onto a safe database.
+The goal is to determine what makes a lucrative Airbnb rental and how much leverage one demogrpahic may have over the other.
+The Kaggle dataset is the Airbnb listing giving us a brief idea of what the rentals have.
+The NYC dataset offers additional information on the location of the listings.

 ### Getting Started:
 1. For the entirity of the project, we'll be using Python on Jupyter Notebook, which can be used by installing the Anaconda Navigator; in addition to being easy to use and offering error feedback, it's also compatible with R if chosen to work with.
 An alternative IDE is JetBrains' Pycharm, another excellent platform that supports frontend technologies like HTML, CSS, and Javascript.
 Both environments can be found here: